 ❡ Choose something like a star: If you’d like some more light and easy homeschool astronomy lessons, download and print a copy of our annual River Houses Star Calendar and follow along with us month by month as we make twelve heavenly friends-for-life over the course of the year. 🌟

-❡ Here, said the year: This is one of our occasional posts about our Homeschool Terms & Calendars.
-Print your own set of River Houses Calendars to follow along with us, and add your name to our weekly mailing list to get more great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞
+❡ Here, said the year: This is one of our regular posts about the seasons, months, and terms that make up the River Houses Homeschool Year.
+Add your name to our free mailing list to get more great homeschool teaching ideas delivered right to your mailbox every week. 📫